Toronto

 2017

-Marla Kuperhause (nee Rosenblatt-Worth) practices civil litigation and specializes in insurance defence, employment law and subrogation.
+Marla Kuperhause (nee Rosenblatt-Worth) is a civil litigator who specializes in employment law and subrogation.

-Marla has conducted countless examinations, mediations and pre-trials and has appeared before the Small Claims Court, Superior Court of Ontario, Human Rights Tribunal, Ontario Motor Vehicle Industry Council and various administrative boards.
-She has extensive trial experience, and was successful as second chair in her first month-long trial in the Superior Court.
-(See Sankreacha in Featured Cases below.)
+Marla has conducted countless examinations, mediations, and pre-trials and has appeared before the Small Claims Court, Superior Court of Ontario, Human Rights Tribunal, Ontario Motor Vehicle Industry Council, and various administrative boards.

-Outside of the office, Marla loves adventure; she has hiked through the Rockies, backpacked through Europe and New Zealand, and paddled in many of Ontario’s provincial parks.
+Outside of the office, Marla loves adventure.
+She has hiked through the Rockies, backpacked through Europe and New Zealand, and paddled through many of Ontario’s provincial park lakes.

 MB was successful in defending the various owners and operators of Cloverdale Mall, in the case of Jung v Cloverdale Mall Inc., et al. In the recent decision of Justice Harvison Young, the moving party's motion for leave to appeal the Order of Akhtar, J., was denied and further costs were awarded to MB's clients.